briis/mbweather/README.md

 ```

 ## HACS Installation
-This Integration is not yet part of the default HACS store, but you can add it manually by going to `Settings` in HACS and then add `briis/mbweather` as an `Integration`.
+This Integration is part of the default HACS store, so search for *Meteobridge Weather* in HACS.

 ## Configuration
 Start by configuring the core platform.
 No matter which of the entities you activate, this has to be configured.
 The core platform by itself does nothing else than fetch the current data from *Meteobridge*, so by activating this you will not see any entities being created in Home Assistant.